planetary-social/nos/CONTRIBUTING.md

 We use SwiftLint to enforce many of our style conventions.
 When it comes to naming conventions we follow the [Swift API Design Guidelines](https://www.swift.org/documentation/api-design-guidelines/).

+[Periphery](https://github.com/peripheryapp/periphery) allows us to detect and delete unused code.
+One great way to contribute to Nos would be to run periphery, delete unused code, test the app, then submit a PR.
+We'd really appreciate it!

 ### Opening a Pull Request

 For now `main` is the main branch and code improvements are made in topic branches that get merged into it.